If the Microphone on your iPhone is not working properly, you should be able to fix the problem using tips as provided below.

 Microphone Not Working on iPhone

-Once you are familiar with the placement of Microphones, you are in good shape to follow troubleshooting steps as listed below to fix the problem of Microphone not working properly on iPhone.
+Once you are familiar with the placement of Microphones, you are in good shape to follow troubleshooting steps as listed below to fix the problem of iPhone Microphone not working.

 1. Check iPhone Cover

-The holes or opening for bottom microphone need to be perfectly aligned and not covering or blocking the microphone in any way.
+The openings at the bottom of the cover need to be perfectly aligned and not covering or blocking the microphone in any way.

 2. Clean Microphones

-If your iPhone is suffering from muffed or low voice, the problem could be due to any of its Microphones being blocked by dirt or dust particles.
+If your iPhone is suffering from muffed or low voice, the problem could be due to one or more of its Microphones being blocked by dirt or dust particles.

 You can use any soft brush or a toothbrush to clean the top, bottom and the rear microphone on your iPhone.